beh0115/pedagogy4liaisons-untlibraries/types.md

 **Eng, Norman.
 2017. *Teaching College: The Ultimate Guide to Learning, Presenting, and Engaging Students*.
 New York: Norman Eng.**
 ISBN:	9780998587516  [Link to UNT Record](https://iii.library.unt.edu/record=b5841009~S12).

 <p style="text-indent: 40px">Eng analyzes the lack of engagement in today’s classrooms.
 He uses principles from advertising to teach instructors how to target information to their students.
 He also examines how to reconstruct syllabi so that they are read, develop lessons that stimulate deep engagement and learning with today’s students, and create active presentations using active learning teaching methods.
-Eng aims to teach new instructors how to get their students reading, participating, and caring about their academic work.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+Eng aims to teach new instructors how to get their students reading, participating, and caring about their academic work. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Morgan, Nigel and Linda Davies.
 2008.
 “How Cephalonia Can Conquer the World (Or at the Very Least: Your Students!): A Library Orientation Case Study From Cardiff University.”
 In Cook and Sittler.
 20-29.**